hofstadter-io/studios-docs/content/getting-started/creating-an-app.md

 and we recommend changing them from the public defaults.
 This way, when you reseed your database, the changed passwords will be reused.

+__Note, this is a different user and login from your Hofstadter Studios account.
+You application has it's own set of users, modules, types, and pages.__

 #### Custom and Private Repositories